Treći svijet

 Treći svijet (eng.
-Third world) is the second studio album by the rock group Haustor.
-The album was released in 1984.
+Third world) is the second studio album by the Croatian-Yugoslav rock band Haustor, released in 1984.

-The only song on the album that deviated a little from the atmosphere and concept of the Treći svijet is, of course, "Radnička klasa odlazi u raj", which due to its lyrics did not find its place on the first album, and after three years, apparently some political times have matured and the song that performed since the beginning of their career were included in this album.
+The only song on the album that deviated a little from the atmosphere and overall concept is Radnička klasa odlazi u raj, which was intended to be on the band's self-titled debut LP but received push-back from the label due to its controversial political content.

-This album reveals how much Haustor was ahead of his time, because the selection of melodies, harmonies, verses on the ever-current topic - political incorrectness and critical reflection, packed in excellent arrangements and production, sound current and modern even today.
+This record reveals how much the group was ahead of its time, because the selection of melodies, harmonies, verses on critical reflection and the ever-current political incorrectness, packed in excellent arrangements and production, sound current and modern to this day.

 Background

-During 1982, Haustor released the EP record Zima/Majmuni i mjesec/Capri.
-On January 6, 1982, the group held a farewell concert.
-The reason was Sacher's military service.
-A recording from that concert was later released in 1995 under the title Ulje je na vodi.
-Rundek had escaped Sacher's fate because he then got a job at Radio Zagreb.
+During 1982, Haustor released the EP Zima/Majmuni i mjesec/Capri.
+On January 6, 1982, the group held a farewell concert before Sacher's departure for his mandatory service in the Yugoslav People's Army.
+A recording from it was later released on the live album Ulje je na vodi in 1995.
+In the meantime, Rundek got a job at Radio Zagreb, thus managing to avoid his military service.

-The first performance after military service was in September 1983 in Ljubljana.
+The first performance after Sacher's return was in September 1983 in Ljubljana.
 Later, Rundek gave an interview to a magazine.

 Album

-Rundek wrote the lyrics and Sacher the music.
-With inspiration of the music from Jamaica, album was adapted to more domestic settings.
-After Sacher left group, there was a serious crisis.
-The song "Radnička klasa odlazi u raj" was supposed to be on the debut album, but it was judged as too provocative by Jugoton.
-Treći svijet was one of the first albums recorded in the Split studio Tetrapak.
-The sound is influenced mainly by The Clash and Elvis Costello.
+Darko Rundek wrote the lyrics while Srđan Sacher focused on music and composition, heavily inspired from the music of Jamaica, adapted for a more domestic setting.
+After Sacher left the group, there was a serious crisis.

+The song Radnička klasa odlazi u raj (eng.
+The Working Class Goes to Heaven) was supposed to be on the debut LP Haustor, but was judged as too provocative by Jugoton and got replaced with Moja prva ljubav.
+The sound is mainly influenced by The Clash and Elvis Costello.
+It is one of the first albums recorded in Split's Studio Tetrapak.

-In 2022, a remastered version was re-released on vinyl, accommodated with the band's reunion.
+In 2022, a remastered version was re-released on vinyl by Croatia Records, accommodated with the band's reunion.

 Reception

-The portal music-box.hr in the review regarding the reissue of the record states there's no working class today, at least not in the same form and sense as forty or more years ago, whether it has gone to heaven or perhaps somewhere else, but also today it stands proudly as a slight jab at all the authorities.
-The album is rated with 5 stars.
+The portal music-box.hr stated in its review regarding the reissue that there's no working class today, at least not in the same form and sense as forty or more years ago, whether it has gone to heaven or perhaps somewhere else, but also today it stands proudly as a slight jab at all the authorities.
+It received a 5 star rating.

 Legacy

-At the Belgrade Dok n ritam festival in September 2023, a film named after album was announced.
-The topic is the partnership Rundek-Sacher.
-Arsen Oremović is director of film.
+In September 2023, a documentary film named after the album was announced at the Belgrade Dok'n'Ritam festival.
+It is directed by Arsen Oremović and focuses on the partnership between Rundek and Sacher.
+The film premiered at the Sarajevo Film Festival on August 17, 2025.